 When I finally made it to reception after the whole ordeal, plus the time it took to locate my contacts and rinse the saltwater off me, the wellness lady spoke just as I was preparing to explain myself.
 ‘It happens to lots of people’, she assured me, fairly matter-of-factly.
 I was grateful for her vindication, although thinly-veiled.
 I couldn’t blame her.

 I didn’t leave there looking attractive or relaxed.
-I looked strung-out and grey, close to tears and feeling grateful to be alive and free.
-I walked like a drunken hobo in the rain, smiling at nothing, and I decided then that I was definitely not a tank girl.
+I looked strung-out and still grey in the face, close to tears and feeling grateful to be alive and free.
+I walked like a drunkard in the rain, smiling at nothing, and I decided then that I was definitely not a tank girl.
 This version of self-care and relaxation was never to be mine.
 I went to the nearest cafe, part of a sprawling gallery, and ordered a beautiful meal and a wine.
 I sat outside to breathe in the dewy air and enjoy the wide-open space of the gallery yard.

 I had learnt two valuable lessons that day.
-That one should not become too confident too quickly in new situations, and that some doors should not be locked.
+That one should not feel too confident so quickly in new situations, and that some doors should not be locked.
 I deleted the email and also unsubscribed, with kind regards.